Bahía de Chismuyo

 Climate And Weather

 Bahía de Chismuyo experiences a tropical dry climate typical of the Pacific coast of Central America, with a pronounced dry season from November through April and a wet season from May through October.
 Mean annual temperatures range between 27°C and 32°C, with high humidity throughout the wet season.
-Annual rainfall averages around 1,200–1,500 millimeters, concentrated in the June–October wet season when Pacific tropical depressions and hurricanes occasionally bring intense precipitation and flooding.
+Annual rainfall averages around 1,200–1,500 millimeters, concentrated in the June–October wet season when Pacific tropical depressions occasionally bring intense precipitation and flooding.
 The dry season is characterized by strong offshore winds that reduce humidity and increase fire risk in adjacent dry forest areas.
 Sea surface temperatures in the Gulf of Fonseca peak during the wet season and influence the productivity of estuarine ecosystems.

 Human History